triazo/immersive_scaler/Readme.md

 each other when fully open (only with finger tracking), which is an uncomfortable position for fingers, so this sets the rest pose of your fingers in what is hopefully a more natural position

+- **Spread Factor**: This determines how much the fingers will be spread by.
+A spread factor of 1 is the default behavior and will point the finger bones directly away from the head of the wrist bone.
+Higher values will spread the fingers more, and lower values will spread the fingers less.
+A factor of 0 will not move the fingers at all.

 - **Ignore thumb**: This option prevents the thumb bone from also being moved.